LogtalkDotOrg/logtalk3/coding/sublimetext/NOTES.md

 4. File `Logtalk.sublime-build` (edit it to change the used integration script)

-Create a `Sublime Text 3/Packages/SublimeREPL/config/Logtalk` subdirectory if it doesn't exist and copy the following two files there:
+Create a `Sublime Text/Packages/SublimeREPL/config/Logtalk` subdirectory if it doesn't exist and copy the following two files there:

 	Default.sublime-commands